backstage/backstage/plugins/techdocs-backend/api-report.md

 import { CatalogApi } from '@backstage/catalog-client';
 import { CatalogClient } from '@backstage/catalog-client';
 import { Config } from '@backstage/config';
-import { DefaultTechDocsCollatorFactory } from '@backstage/plugin-search-backend-module-techdocs';
+import { DefaultTechDocsCollatorFactory as DefaultTechDocsCollatorFactory_2 } from '@backstage/plugin-search-backend-module-techdocs';
 import { Entity } from '@backstage/catalog-model';
 import express from 'express';
 import { GeneratorBuilder } from '@backstage/plugin-techdocs-node';